HYF-Class19/agile-development-hyf-group-1/planning/development-strategy.md

 ### Footer: HTML

-- Section containing title, addres and @mail
+- Section containing title, address and @mail
 - Section for social medial links

 ### Footer: CSS

-- -Use grid to position items on to footer
+- Use grid to position items on to footer
 - Use hover for social media links

 ## digitalents.html <!-- Elnura -->